cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ## How to get a Free In-Person Consultation

-All consultations take place at [Residential Plan Review](/contact/#residential-plan-review)at One Texas Center.
+All consultations take place at [Residential Plan Review](/contact/#residential-plan-review)&nbsp;at One Texas Center.
+You can have up to 3 free 20-minute in-person consultations.

 There are two ways to sign up for your free 20-minute in-person consultation: